 Custodial credit risk is the risk that in the event of a bank failure, the School's deposits may not be returned to the School.
 The School monitors custodial credit risk by periodically reviewing the Federal Deposit Insurance Corporation's (FDIC) limits and published credit ratings of its depository bank(s).
 Accounts are insured by the FDIC up to \$250,000.
 Under Pennsylvania Act 72, financial institutions pledge collateral on a pooled basis to secure public deposits in excess of FDIC insurance limits.
 The School has not elected for its accounts to be covered under this act.
+The Foundation is also not covered under this act.

-As of June 30, 2017 the total cash balance per the financial statements is \$10,706,699 and \$1,405, which are net of outstanding checks for Governmental Activities and Business-Type Activities, respectively.
+As of June 30, 2017 the total cash balances per the financial statements is \$5,209,297, \$2,359, and \$3,195,091, which are net of outstanding checks for Governmental Activities, Business-Type Activities, and the Component Unit, respectively.